Dobrovíz: Economy

-There is the distribution centre of Amazon in the municipality.
+There is a distribution centre of Amazon in the municipality.
 It covers an area of 9.5 ha and is the largest free-standing industrial building in the country.

 Transport

-The D6 motorway (part of the European route E48) from Prague to Karlovy Vary passes through the southern part of the municipality.
+The D6 motorway (part of the European route E48) from Prague to Karlovy Vary runs through the southern part of the municipality.

 Dobrovíz is located on the railway lines Prague–Středokluky and Hostivice–Noutonice.
 There are three train stops: Dobrovíz, Dobrovíz-Amazon and Hostouň u Prahy.

 The Václav Havel Airport Prague is partially located in the municipal territory.